-Late entries shall not be accepted after one-fourth (1/4) of the horses in the class concerned have worked.
-Any late entry so accepted must work last in the first available set of cattle after being given fifteen (15) minutes from the time of entry to prepare the horse; provided, however, that when two or more late entries arrive simultaneously, a draw will be held and said entries inserted in the next subsequent groups of cattle with one (1) entry being placed in each group.
-If the number of late entries exceeds the number of cattle changes, additional late entries will start with the first available group.
-Requests for exemption to this rule, that will allow an earlier closing deadline for late entries must be made to the NCHA Executive Director or Director of Shows at the time of show application.
+If a show has been approved to accept late entries, the following shall apply: At all NCHA approved Championship / Challenger Shows and Limited Aged Events (with \$9,999 or less in added money) late entries received after a posted date/time must be accepted until the first horse in the class starts to work.
+Any late entry so accepted must work last in the first set of cattle.
+When two or more late entries arrived simultaneously, a draw will be held by the officiating judge and said entries inserted in the next subsequent groups of cattle with (1) one entry being placed in each group.
+If the number of late entries exceeds the number of cattle changes, additional late entries will start with the first group.
+An additional fee may be charged by show management for late entries.
+Any show requesting an exemption to this rule must apply on the appropriate show application and the exemption will be posted on the NCHA website.